 Regular Updates on The Law

 BCBA sections and committees routinely provide updates on recent cases, developments in law, and educational and business tips for those members who operate a practice.
 The Family Law section provides case law updates and has produced a reference manual that serves as a tremendous resource for family law practitioners within the county.
 The Orphans’ Court section has developed a reference book filled with forms used in the Bucks County’s Orphans’ Court.
 The Solo and Small Firm Practitioners section offers guidance in the business and management aspects of owning a practice, and provides assistance to any Bucks County Bar Association member who unexpectedly becomes disabled due to injury.

 The Bucks County Law Reporter

-The Bucks County Law Reporter, a weekly legal journal included in the cost of membership, contains opinions handed down by the local bench, and explanation of the impact these opinions have in matters concerning Bucks County residents and businesses.
+The Bucks County Law Reporter, a weekly legal journal is included in the cost of membership.
+The Law Reporter contains opinions handed down by the local bench, and explanation of the impact these opinions have in matters concerning Bucks County residents and businesses.
 Current opinions are published.
 The Bucks County Law Reporter also contains legal notes and news of interest to attorneys.
 Read more about the Bucks County Law Reporter.

 Committees, Sections and Divisions

 Committees, Sections and Divisions for attorneys provide another opportunity to network within the Bar Association, discover colleagues with mutual interests and build a sense of camaraderie.
 Many develop CLE seminars and provide a registry of attorneys interested in temporary, part-time or per diem legal employment.
 The Young Lawyers’ Division is a prime example, providing services to attorneys who are under the age of 38 or in practice fewer than five years.
 The goal of the division is to assist these attorneys in becoming familiar with the Bucks County judicial system.